yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ---
 {state: light}
+# The problem of rating
+~ How to calculate the score?
+    - Take average of X rules with Yes/No answer?
+    - Number of unique PHPCS Warnings divided by number of rules?
+    - What about false positives?
+Manual checking?
+~ Strike 3 and you're out?
+    - When do you stop guiding an extension developer?

+---
+{state: light}
 # Kick extensions from Magento Marketplace
 ~ Magento Marketplace grew too quickly
     - Replacement of MagentoConnect legacy